THE CHINA STUDY, book review

 The China Study (2006) caused quite a stir, at least among those interested in vegetarian diets.
-This book is often cited by proponents of vegetarian diets as being a definitive study and guide as to the superiority of vegetarianism.
+This book is often cited by proponents of vegetarian diets as being a definitive study and guide to the superiority of vegetarianism.
 However, upon careful review of this book, it is no such thing.
-I would like to comment on the book in this spirit.
+I hope my vegetarian colleagues will be open-minded in reading this article.

-The benefits of vegetarian diets.
+Things I liked about The China Study.
 The author of the China Study rightly points out some advantages of vegetarian diets.
-They tend to be higher in fiber and generally higher in fresh fruits and vegetables.
+They tend to be higher in fiber, and sometimes higher in fresh fruits and vegetables.
 They also tend to be higher in some vitamins, such as vitamin C and E.

 PROBLEMS WITH VEGETARIAN DIETS